bryntum/chronograph/src/guides/AdvancedFeatures.md

 We found, that when modelling a complex data domain, its much easier to reason about each requirement in isolation, independently from other business logic.
 We would like to be able to add/remove features, without breaking existing ones.

 This can be achieved by writing every feature as a mixin.
-Mixins is a well-known pattern in the imperative programming, which, in this context, means a combination of class inheritance and lambda functions.
+Mixins is a well-known pattern in the imperative programming, which, in this context, means a combination of class inheritance and lambda function.
 Lambda functions composes well, so do mixins.
 This solves a well-known problem of re-using functionality across the whole inheritance diagram.

 This pattern encourages every mixin to describe a very granular addition of logic, over already defined set of mixins (requirements that are assumed to be already maintained).
 This allows to model the requirements precisely, one by one.
-Naturally, the number of classes on the diagram increases (it took roughly 30 mixins, for example, to model the requirements of the Gantt chart), but modern tooling (TypeScript's typechecker), allows us to keep the things under control, and prevent "feature leak" - well known effect, when the logic of some feature is spreaded across many source files.
+Naturally, the number of classes on the diagram increases (it took roughly 30 mixins, for example, to model the requirements of the Gantt chart), but modern tooling (TypeScript's typechecker), allows us to keep the things under control, and prevent "feature leak" - well known effect, when the logic of some feature is spread across many source files.

 For example, we can define a `Person` as something that can concatenate its `firstName` and `lastName`, derived as ChronoGraph [[Entity]], from the base class [[Base]].